ev1stensberg/techblog/src/posts/post-3.md

 testing and occasional troubleshooting) every week, a time we would have rather used on creating new value.
 And sometimes the upgrade did introduce problems - some spot and fixed immediately, but some taking more time to discover and fix.
-Once it took two weeks to find out that something broke due to `Redux` upgrade - and finding out that the cause was the upgrade wasn't easy.
+Once it took two weeks to find out that something broke due to a `Reflux` upgrade - and finding out that the cause was the upgrade wasn't easy.

 ## New experiment: Upgrade as-needed